top of page

 Shandan Xiakou, Gansu, 2002 - Michael Yamashita

 In the 40 years since Michael Yamashita first captured the Great Wall, much has changed in China—and much has changed for him, too.
-Beyond his days as a fresh college graduate and amateur photographer in Japan, Yamashita has created a legacy as a storyteller documenting the scenery, culture, and changes happening across the world, especially Asia.
+Beyond his days as a fresh college graduate and amateur photographer in Japan, Yamashita has cemented his legacy as a legendary storyteller, photographer, explorer, and "Far East Expert."
 During his time at the National Geographic, perhaps his most well known, he made history there as one of the first contributing photographers of Asian descent.

 “My brand has been ‘East meets West,’” Yamashita said.
 “I have been doing these stories [about Asia], mainly for a Western audience.
 I have seen my career as an ambassador for both sides.”

-Nevertheless, in spite of the “doom and gloom” that often shadows conversations about the future of photography, Yamashita also recalled the time when he started as a photographer, when "everybody said, ‘Nah, print’s dead.
+Like many forms of media and art, photography has been at the mercy of a rapidly transforming ecosystem of technology, Internet, AI, and more.
+Yamashita insists that there will still always be a need for storytellers, photographers included, in this new world.
+He recalled the time when he started as a photographer, when everybody said: "Nah, print’s dead.
 No more LIFE Magazine, no Look…Don’t start.
-It’s too hard, it’s too difficult.’”
+It’s too hard, it’s too difficult.”
 In fact, National Geographic was one of the only major photography magazine publishers left.

-Indeed, he believes that these new technologies have also created a colossal improvement in the accessibility of photography.
-With the Internet as an outlet, there has never been a better time to show off your work and have it reach a global audience.
-With the excellence of the phones of today, everyone already has an incredibly powerful camera in their pockets.
+Many new technologies have created colossal improvements in the accessibility of photography.
+With the Internet functioning as a virtually infinite outlet, Yamashita believes that there has never been a better time to show off your work and have it reach a global audience.
+With the capability of the smartphones of today, everyone already has an incredibly powerful camera in their pockets.

 “There’s always a need for that photograph.
 Somebody is going to need a real photograph.
 Whatever the new medium is going to be, I believe there is always going to be room for talent,” Yamashita affirmed.